-X Quarterly report pursuant to Section 13 or 1 For the quarterly period ended June 30, 2013 5 (d) of the Securities Exchange Act of 1934 or ☐ Transition report pursuant to Section 13 or 1 5 (d) of the Securities Exchange Act of 1934 For the transition period from to ( Commission file number: 0-27756 PHARMACEUTICALS, INC. ame of Registrant as Specified in Its Charter) Delaware 13-3648318 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) otter Drive, Cheshire Connecticut 06410 iress of Principal Executive Offices) (Zip Code) (Regis 203-272-2596 strant's telephone number, including area code) (Former name, forme N/A er address, and former fiscal year, if changed since last report) orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the required to file such reports), and (2) has been subject to such filing requirements for the past ronically and posted on its corporate Website, if any, every Interactive Data File required to be submitte chapter) during the preceding 12 months (or for such shorter period that the registrant was required to Indicate by check mark whether the registrant is a large accelerate "large accelerated filer," "accelerated filer" and "smaller reporting com ed filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of apany" in Rule 12b-2 of the Exchange Act.
-Check One: Large accelerated filer $ \square $ Non-accelerated Smaller reporting company $ \square $ filer $\square$ (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell company ( (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No x Common Stock, \$0.0001 par value e Class Outstanding as of July 23, 2013 - ·
+x Quarterly report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the quarterly period ended March 31, 2014 or

+Transition report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the transition period from to

+Commission file number: 0-27756

+ALEXION PHARMACEUTICALS, INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization)

+(I.R.S.
+Employer Identification No.)

+352 Knotter Drive, Cheshire Connecticut 06410 (Address of Principal Executive Offices) (Zip Code)

+(Registrant's telephone number, including area code)

+N/A

+(Former name, former address, and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No \Box

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Check One:

+Large accelerated filer x Accelerated filer \Box Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No x

+Common Stock, \$0.0001 par value

+Class

+Outstanding as of April 23, 2014

+Alexion Pharmaceuticals, Inc.